 2. In Chrome settings window, beside ‘Find Harmful Software‘ option, click on “Find“.

 Chrome will detect if there are any harmful software on your computer.
 Now, relaunch Google Chrome and check if the problem is still happening or not.

 Fix-5 Flush DNS cache-

 Flushing out DNS cache sweeps any kind of corrupted data on your computer.

-2. In Command Prompt window, type or copy-paste this command and hit Enter to execute it in your computer.
+2. In Command Prompt window, type or copy-paste these commands one-by-one and then hit Enter to execute them sequentially to execute them on your computer.

 Close Command Prompt window.

 Reboot your computer.
 After rebooting your computer, launch Google Chrome on your computer.